DefinitionThis section has been translated automatically.

-The stabilized juice from aloe leaves is called aloe.
+Aloe is the stabilized juice of aloe leaves of various aloe species.
 Aloe species.
-This juice has an anti-inflammatory and antibacterial effect and is mainly used in cosmetics.
+This juice has anti-inflammatory and antibacterial properties and is used mainly in cosmetics.

-The pharmaceutically used extracts are named according to their origin:
+The pharmaceutically used extracts are designated according to their origin:

 - Curacao Aloe (Aloe barbadensis) consists of the thickened juice of the leaves of Aloe barbadensis Miller, which can be administered in appropriate applications and dosages.

-- Cape Aloe (Aloe capensis), consists of the thickened juice of the leaves, especially of Aloe ferox.
+- Cape Aloe (Aloe capensis), consists of the thickened juice of the leaves of Aloe ferox in particular.

 IngredientsThis section has been translated automatically.

 Both drugs differ gradually in the composition of their active ingredients.
 They contain anthranoids (name for naturally occurring anthracene derivatives) such as aloin, the main active ingredient with a strong laxative effect (aloin is localized outside the water storage tissue of the leaves under the leaf bark).
 Aloin has antiangiogenic and cytotoxic activities, resulting in its antitumor effect.

 Furthermore, the chromone derivatives aloesin, aleoson, aloenin (a bitter substance) and in rather low concentration (<1%) the 1,8 dihydroxyanthroquinone derivative aloe-emodin (see below emodins) are found.
 According to Ph.Eur.
 2, Aloe capensis (Cape aloe) contains at least 18% aloin, Aloe barbadensis (Curacao aloe) at least 28% aloin.

 You might also be interested in

 The pharmaceutical drug Aloe is obtained as an extract from Aloe vera, the official parent plant, by evaporation to drying.